-How can you afford to travel as a family?
-You find ways to make money from it!
+How can you Afford to Travel as a Family?
+Find ways to make Money from it!

 My daughters and I love to travel, try new experiences and see different places.
 Over the years I have worked out a variety of ways to make money from our travels which anyone can do!
 In my next post, I’ll show you ways to save money on travel as well.
 This post contains affiliate links for products and services I use.
 Read my full disclosure here.

 By far one of my favourite options as it means my home is making money while I am away.
 My small 2 bedroom unit generated $1,300 in 5 days at Christmas.
 Our place is only rented out when we go away.
 I have my calendar set up so it is available at times I want to travel and it’s all so easy through the site.
 You can check out my tips for Airbnb here.

 How much you make depends on if you rent a room or the whole home, where it is located, what is included etc. Many people renting their home out on Airbnb make $10,000+ a year.
 Your home won’t be rented all the time, but if you list it when you go away it can be a great way to offset the cost of your accommodation elsewhere.

 2.)
 Rent Out Your Car – $300+ a Month